-- Executive officer
+- (1) Executive officer

 - (2) Member of ACG Committee

 - (3) Chairman of ACG Committee

-Dan L. Duncan was elected chairman and a director of Enterprise Products GP in April 1998 and chairman and a director of the general partner of our Operating Partnership in December 2003.
-Mr. Duncan has served as chairman and a director of EPE Holdings since April 2005 and as chairman of EPCO since 1979.
-Mr. Duncan was elected chairman and director of the general partner of Duncan Energy Partners in October 2006.
+Dan L. Duncan was elected chairman and a director of EPE Holdings in August 2005, chairman and a director of Enterprise Products GP in April 1998 and chairman and a director of the general partner of the Operating Partnership in December 2003.
+Mr. Duncan has served as chairman of EPCO since 1979 and was elected chairman and director of the general partner of Duncan Energy Partners in October 2006.